 A regional workshop on poll watching was convened.
 Representatives from the ruling and main opposition political parties from Southern African countries, namely Botswana, Lesotho, Malawi, Mauritius, Mozambique, Namibia, Swaziland, Tanzania, Zanzibar and Zambia, attended the workshop.

 The workshop provided an environment in which political parties shared their experiences in poll watching and highlighted ways in which they can further their engagement in the electoral process beyond their traditional role as contestants.
 The workshop highlighted the role that political parties can play in enhancing democracy generally and in promoting election integrity specifically through the election monitoring work that is undertaken by their agents at election time.

-Prior to the 2003 Mozambique elections, CMEE prepared a programme for party agent training and provided trainers to train party agents throughout the country.
+Prior to the 2003 Mozambique elections, CMEE prepared a programme for party agent training and provided trainers to train party poll-watchers throughout the country.
 The train-the-trainer component took place in Maputo.
 A local partner was identified who assisted EISA in project delivery.
 Towards the end of 2003 these type of activities were transferred from CMEE to EPP.